last update: 08 August 2020

 Many trivia topics are specific, e.g. Greek gods or US national parks, and each will find its place on a specific webpage (eventually…).

-This webpage is dedicated to those trivia topics that don't easily fall into a well defined subject domain.
-As examples, the first topic is about calendars and second about names of the days and months.
+These 'General Knowledge' webpages are dedicated to those topics that don't easily fall into well defined subject domains.
+As examples, the first webpage is about calendars and the second one is about the naming of time, including days and months, etc.

 What do Christians commemorate on Maundy Thursday?
 Answer - Maundy Thursday is part of the Christian celebration of Easter, and marks the Washing of the Feet (Maundy) and the Last Supper.

 Which country has the most official public holidays?
 Answer - The answer that often appears on the Web is India with 21 days.
 However Public Holidays in India mentions that they only have three national holidays, to which are added a multitude of regional and local festivals.
-Others answers on the Web include Cambodia with 28 days, although Public Holidays in Cambodia only list a possible 22 days.
-Sri Lanka is mentioned on the web as having 25 holidays, but Public Holidays in Sri Lanka lists 26 days.
+Other answers on the Web include Cambodia with 28 days, although Public Holidays in Cambodia only lists a possible 22 days.
+Sri Lanka is mentioned on the Web as having 25 holidays, but Public Holidays in Sri Lanka lists 26 days.

 Which country has the least number of official public holidays?
 Answer - The answer that often appears on the Web is Mexico with 6 days.
 However Public Holidays in Mexico mentions 7 statutory public holidays, and additional civil holidays and festivals.
-You also often see on the Web that Norway only has 2 paid public holidays, but Public Holidays in Norway list a total 12 holidays.
-There is even the mention that the US has no compulsory paid holidays at all, yet there is also a mention for the United Kingdom, which, with 8 public holidays, has the lowest number of national public holidays in the the G20.
+You also often see on the Web that Norway only has 2 paid public holidays, but Public Holidays in Norway lists a total of 12 holidays.
+There is even the mention that the US has no compulsory paid holidays at all.
+There is also a mention for the United Kingdom, which, with 8 public holidays, has the lowest number of national public holidays in the G20.

 What is the importance of the month of Ramadan?
 Answer - Ramadan, a month of fasting, prayer and interior reflection, is one of the Five Pillars of Islam, and is considered mandatory as a religious duty commanded by Allah.

 What is Holi?
-Answer - Holi is a popular Hindu festival, also called the 'festival of spring' or the 'festival of colour', and it signifies the victors of good over evil.
+Answer - Holi is a popular Hindu festival, also called the 'festival of spring' or the 'festival of colour', and it signifies the victory of good over evil.

-What does Passover celebrate in the Jewish faith, and when?
-Answer - Passover commemorates The Exodus (departure of the Israelites from Egypt), and is celebrated from in spring, from the 15th to the 21st of Nisan.
+What does Passover celebrate in the Jewish faith, and when is it celebrated?
+Answer - Passover commemorates The Exodus (departure of the Israelites from Egypt), and is celebrated in spring, from the 15th to the 21st of Nisan.

 The 'Four Noble Truths' is a basic belief of which religion?
 Answer - The Four Noble Truths were the first teaching of Buddha, and are some of the most important teachings in Buddhism.